Erin Stewart: Awards and accolades

-Mayor Stewart has been the subject of in-depth profiles by national media outlets such as The New York Times.
+Stewart has been the subject of in-depth profiles by national media outlets such as The New York Times.

 Personal life

-Stewart was born May 4, 1987, in New Britain to Patricia (Badolato) and Timothy Stewart.
-Her uncle, Dominic J. Badolato, was first elected to the Connecticut General Assembly in 1954, and served for 22 years, and her father, Mayor Timothy Stewart, served as mayor of New Britain from 2003-2011.
-In 2018, she married Dominic Mutone.
-They have a daughter, Lina Elizabeth, born July 26, 2020.
+Stewart was born May 4, 1987, in New Britain to Patricia (née Badolato) and Timothy Stewart.
+Her great uncle, Dominic J. Badolato, was first elected to the Connecticut General Assembly in 1954 and served for 22 years, and her father, Mayor Timothy Stewart, served as mayor of New Britain from 2003–2011.

+Stewart is married to Domenic Mutone and they have two children.